-We are currently developing and constructing our first manufacturing plant in Ontario, Canada ("Origin 1"), which is expected to become operational by the end of 2022.
+We are currently developing and constructing our first manufacturing plant in Ontario, Canada ("Origin 1"), with mechanical completion expected in December 2022.
 We are also currently in the planning phase for the construction of a significantly larger manufacturing plant ("Origin 2"), which is expected to become operational in 2025.